Redmond-AI/masky/README.md

    - If set to a value greater than 0, a Gaussian blur will be applied to the output frames.
    - Default: 0 (no blur)

+8. `--max_res` (optional): Maximum resolution for output frames.
+   - This sets the maximum width and height for the processed frames.
+   - Default: 2048

 ## How It Works

 1. **Loading the UV Map**: The script loads the TIFF UV map and extracts the U and V components.